ldfo/traffic-sign-classifier/writeup_template.md

 The model was able to correctly guess 4 of the 5 traffic signs, which gives an accuracy of 80%.
+The performance on the new images is similar to the performance on the training set, but it fails on the image that is heavily at an angle, data augmentation of the training set may help with this kind of errors.

 #### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)

-For the first image (ahead only) the nerwork is correct but no vehicles follows not that far away.
+For the first image (ahead only) the network is correct but no vehicles follow not that far away.

 | probability 	        |     Prediction	        					|